ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/7825227">FcEazy</a></p>

-Having worked with both of you on numerous projects, I've always valued your unique "insider-outsider" perspectives. chiv, you are a mainstay of the international staff scene who frequently lends your expertise to Chinese tournaments; Imokora, you are one of the pillars of the Chinese-speaking community who has become increasingly active in major international events.

-Based on your extensive experience in both hosting and pooling, where do you see the biggest differences between the Chinese-speaking tournaments and the broader international scene?
+Your respective roles provide a fascinating "insider-outsider" view of the community — chiv through his international expertise in local events, and Imokora through his local roots in the international scene.
+Drawing from your work in hosting and pooling, how would you contrast Chinese-speaking tournaments with the broader international landscape?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/2472609" style="background-image: url('/wiki/shared/avatars/Imokora.jpg')"></a>